Lead in everyday household items - Fact sheet

 Lead dust can stick to your hands, hair, skin, clothing and shoes and readily transfer into your vehicle and onto surfaces in your home.
 It is important you take precautions to protect yourself and your family from the dangers of lead exposure at shooting ranges.

-Avoid taking young children to shooting ranges or if you are pregnant.
+Avoid taking young children to shooting ranges, or if you are pregnant or planning pregnancy.

 For further information on the risk of lead exposure from workplaces and hobbies, contact SA Health's Scientific Services (08) 8226 7100.